benhoIIand/grunt-cache-bust/README.md

 Default value: `16`

 The number of characters of the file content hash to prefix the file name with.

+#### options.rename
+Type: `Boolean`
+Default value: `false`

+When true, `cachbust` will rename the refernce to the file and the file it's with a hash.
+When set to false, then a query string parameter is added to the end of the file reference.

 ### Usage Examples